tech-inducers/kubeStolz/README.md

 Quick Start
-if you have questions, check the documentation and join us on the   #kubeStloz You can get your invite here
+if you have questions, check the documentation  https://github.com/tech-inducers/kubeStolz/wiki and join us on the #kubeStloz
 # Prerequisite

 Install terraform